Viewable With ANY Browser

 The Tree

 I have several other trees on my property, but none compare with The Tree, which is an evergreen ash (Fraxinus uhdei, sometimes called a shamel ash).
 When I planted it in late 1973 (or was it early 1974?) from a five-gallon can, it was a sapling with a trunk as thick as my thumb.
-Today, it is almost three feet in diameter at chest height (over nine feet in circumference).
+Today, it is 3.5 feet in diameter at chest height (11 feet in circumference).
 Growing in the back, it can easily be seen from the street in front — towering over my two-story house — and even from some locations three blocks away.
 Near the center of the flat area of my back yard (about 24 feet from the house), the tree's branches now reach over my roof.
 Its total spread is greater than 50 feet.

 The lowest foliage is about 15 feet off the ground.
 Thus, although the tree casts a solid shadow, air circulates freely beneath it.
 The shade is quite welcome on a hot summer day.
 However, the shade was far too dark for my original landscape plans and dictated the new landscaping that was installed in 2003 and then re-installed according to the same plan in 2007.